 After you have defined these components, you must identify the AMGRs you want to use to communicate with an adjacent node by using the RELATE NETMAP command.
-For more information on both the INSERT and RELATE NETMAP commands, refer to Chapter 3, Defining and Maintaining the Network Map, in Connect:Direct HP NonStop Administration Guide.
+For more information on both the INSERT and RELATE NETMAP commands, refer to Defining and Maintaining the Network Map in the Connect:Direct HP NonStop Administration Guide.
 You can also perform these functions using the Automated Installation & Management System (AIMS) to set up the network map.
-For more information, refer to Chapter 3, Installing and Configuring Connect:Direct HP NonStop, in Connect:Direct HP NonStop Installation Guide.
+For more information, refer to Installing and Configuring Connect:Direct HP NonStop Installation Guide.